-With regard to deadlines and procedural steps before the EPO as an International Searching Authority, see the latest version of the Guide for applicants: "How to get a European patent, Part 2: PCT procedure before the EPO - Euro-PCT".
+With regard to deadlines and procedural steps before the EPO as an International Searching Authority, see the Guide for applicants: "How to get a European patent, Part 2: PCT procedure before the EPO - Euro-PCT", April 2002.
+A new edition will be published soon.
+Fundamental changes of the Regulations under the PCT effecting the processing in the international phase entered into force on 1 January 2004.
+In the new edition only the new procedure, applicable to applications with a filing date on or after 1 January 2004, will be set out.
 The edition of April 2002, insofar the former procedure in general is set out therein, is still useful for applications with a filing date before 1 January 2004.
-For applications concerning nucleotide or amino acid sequences, see A-VII, 4.2 and Special edition No. 3, OJ EPO 2007, C.1.
+For applications concerning nucleotide or amino acid sequences, see A-VII, 4.2 and